bulzaiguard/Custom_Script/README.md

+# Custom_Script
-# Custom_Script i made just for fun it adds some functionality to plug.dj
+Made just for fun it adds some functionality to plug.dj

 Command | Aliases | Description
 --- | --- | ---